How to Propagate Bromeliads from Pups | Bromeliad Propagation from Pups (Offsets)

 How to Root a Bromeliad Pup

-Fill the pot with loose, free-draining, bark soil and make a hole in the center of the pot with a pencil or any such tool.
+3. Fill the pot with orchid potting mix and make a hole in the center of the pot with a pencil or any such tool.
 Ensure that the hole is slightly wider than the base of the pup.

 Bromeliad Routine Care

-Light requirements: Bromeliads grow best in bright light but away from direct sunlight.
+Light requirements: Bromeliads grow best in bright light but away from direct sunlight to avoid scorching.

-Bromeliads can also grow under a grow lightgrow light if the natural lighting is not adequate.
+Bromeliads can also grow under a grow light if the natural lighting is not adequate.
+Check out these full spectrum grow lights on Amazon.

 Watering Bromeliads: Bromeliads require the central 'vase' to be filled with water at all times.